 - Administer driver attitude surveys.
-The Vermont Governor’s Highway Safety Program(GHSP) annually conducts a driver attitude telephone survey.
+The State Highway Safety Office annually conducts a driver attitude telephone survey.
 This survey is conducted to acquire data on the attitudes of drivers on various subjects including: enforcement of the laws, seat belt use, texting and driving, child car seat use, speed, aggressive driving and general personal driving behavior.

 Vermont Speeding Law Highlights

 23 V.S.A. § 1081 - The Basic rule and maximum limits: